Slincess/simac-server/README.md

 # important!
 server will be on port 5000 on default.
+WebUI will be on port 5001 on default.

 # on process WebUI
 <img width="1897" height="955" alt="image" src="https://github.com/user-attachments/assets/63123938-eabe-4a61-a1ac-4d513550a585" />